AndrewCLeonard/weather-dashboard/README.md

 ### Medium Priority

+-   `<input type="submit">` vs. using a button.
+I'm not sending it to a server yet, do I change it from button to submit once I'm ready to construct the API requests?
 -   The header's image is responsive, but it changes because of `object-fit` when resized.
 -   Improve the fit of five-day forecast cards